brightspot/react-examples/marked-text/README.md

 ## Try it yourself

-Feel free to use any of the following in this example: bold, italics, underline, superscript, subscript, strikethrough, bullet points or even tables to later retrieve on the front-end.
+Feel free to use any of the following in this example: bold, italics, underline, superscript, subscript, strikethrough, bullet points or even tables to later retrieve on the front end.

 ## Troubleshooting